- One study of 55 male comedians found they had IQs well above average.

 The most widely used measure of intelligence is the Wechsler test, known as an IQ test.
 This test is comprised of 10 different subsets that together give a measure of general intelligence.
-(It contains verbal, reasoning, perceptual and memory tests to name a few.
+(It contains verbal, reasoning, perceptual, and memory tests, to name a few.
 You can read more about it here).
 This test takes hours to complete and is the most common assessment of intelligence.
-It gives a numeric score where an average intelligence measures at 100 exactly.
+It gives a numeric score, and an average intelligence measures at 100 exactly.
 Mental retardation scores are 70 and below, and if you score above 130, you are in the top 2% of the population and can join Mensa.

 I do not possess the expertise to administer a full IQ test, so instead, I used one subset of the test.
 It’s a 46-item vocabulary test that requires the respondent to choose a word with the nearest meaning to the word given.
 This test is known to correlate well with overall intelligence.
 Comedians significantly outperformed students on this task, giving indirect evidence of their superior intelligence.

 In addition to testing their intelligence, I also gave them a humor production test.
 I used the famous cartoon caption task that The New Yorker publishes every week.
 In essence, comedians (and students) were given three cartoons without captions and were instructed to write as many funny captions as they could think of, for all cartoons, in 10 minutes.
 Independent judges that did not know the identity of the subjects rated all cartoons on a scale from 1-7.
 This is a good measure of spontaneous humor that is used as a method that separates individuals with a creative sense of humor from others.
 The results showed that, as expected, comedians produced funnier captions than the students and also generated higher numbers of captions.